 There may be tax benefits to setting up a foreign corporation, but this isn’t necessarily the case, and expats should always seek professional advice.

 There are of course US filing implications for expats with a foreign corporation, and there may be local filing and tax implications, depending on the rules where the corporation is registered.

 Not all expats with a foreign registered corporation have a Form 5471 filing requirement.
 If the expat is the only owner of a foreign registered limited liability corporation, they can instead file Form 8832 once, and then Form 8858 each year, and report the corporation’s income on Form 1040.

 Tax reform changes

-The recent tax reform law has changed the playing field for expats with foreign corporations by treating corporate income as though it were the personal income of the corporation’s owners.
-As such, expats with foreign corporations who haven’t been filing form 5471 need to catch up with their filing to avoid penalties at the earliest opportunity, and we also recommend that they consult with an expat tax expert to understand how the new tax rules affect them and ensure that their corporate structure continues to be as tax-efficient as possible going forward.
+The 2017 tax reform (the Tax Cuts and Jobs Act) changed the taxation of foreign corporations for expats by treating corporate income as though it were the personal income of the corporation’s owners.
+As such, expats with foreign corporations who haven’t been reporting them need to catch up with their filing at the earliest opportunity to avoid penalties, and we also recommend that they consult with an expat tax expert to understand how the tax rules affect them and ensure that their corporate structures continue to be as tax-efficient as possible going forward.

 Expats who are behind with their US tax filing can catch up using the IRS Streamlined Procedure amnesty program.
 The program requires that expats file their last 3 federal returns, their last 6 FBARs (if appropriate), and self-certify that their previous non-compliance was non-willful.
 So long as they do so before the IRS contacts them, expats won’t face any penalties, and furthermore if they claim one or more of the available exemptions (such as the Foreign Tax Credit and the Foreign Earned Income Exclusion) when they file, most expats don’t wind up owing any US tax at all.